Can You Actually Stop Snoring? We Reveal All

 A good night’s sleep is key.
 It’s so important because quality slumber has a bearing on everything from great skin to beating stress.
-So, if your partner snores it can wreak havoc.
-Not only can a nasal, sleeping, person next to you prevent you from falling asleep, but they can also affect your quality of sleep throughout the night.
+So if your partner snores, it can wreak havoc.
+Not only can the snoring of the person next to you prevent you from falling asleep, but it can also affect your quality of sleep throughout the night.
 It can take such a toll that a study by The Sleep Disorders Center at Rush University Medical Center found that relationships had a much higher divorce rate if one person snored.

-But what if you’re the snorer… Will it affect you?
+But what if you’re the snorer—will it affect you?
 Researchers at the University of Michigan Sleep Disorders Center found that the snoring sound could actually wake up the person emitting the noise.
 So it looks like fixing yours or your loved one’s snoring habit could make for a happier, healthier body, mind and relationship.
-But this begs the questions: can you actually stop snoring altogether?
-We called on Professor Bhik Kotecha, consultant ENT surgeon at London’s Royal National Throat, Nose & Ear Hospital, to reveal whether it’s possible to stop snoring…
+But this begs the questions: Can you actually stop snoring altogether?
+We called on Bhik Kotecha, consultant ENT surgeon at London’s Royal National Throat, Nose & Ear Hospital, to reveal whether or not it’s possible to stop snoring.

 What is snoring?

-Snoring is, put simply, vibrations caused when breathing.
+Snoring is vibrations caused when breathing.
 These vibrations occur because of a partially blocked pathway either in the mouth, nose or throat.
 “Snoring affects 45% to 50% of adults, so it is very common,” says Kotecha.
-“Snoring worsens when on your back as the tongue drops back further on your larynx and windpipe,” he explains.
+“Snoring worsens when you’re on your back, as the tongue drops back further on your larynx and windpipe,” he explains.

 Can you actually stop snoring?